suyashmahar/suyash-thesis/Chapters/background.typ

 Non-volatile memory, like a disk, does not lose data on a power failure.
 However, unlike disks, non-volatile memories are byte-addressable which allows the applications to access them using the processor's load-store interface just like how they would access traditional DDR-based memory.

-Examples of non-volatile memories include Intel's DC Persistent Memory Modules~@optane and embedded NVMs~@reram-soc
+Examples of non-volatile memories include Intel's DC Persistent Memory Modules~@optane and embedded NVMs~@reram-soc.

 === Non-Volatile Memory Programming